justinmc/meteorplate/README.md

 This project aims to create a solid starting point for Meteor projects that want to use a routing system and pages.
 Iron Router is used to swap page templates in and out of a container div.
 Everything works reactively with Meteor's data binding.

-This is a fork from an older project [Meteor Boilerplate](https://github.com/justinmc/meteor-boilerplate).
+This is a fork from an older project [Meteor Backbone Boilerplate](https://github.com/justinmc/meteor-backbone-boilerplate).

 ## Features